mconwa02/wid_hackathon/docs/kaggle_data.md

-# Kaggle Data
+# Kaggle Data Set
+Datasets on Kaggle's website relating to women's health

 ## Women Health Care

 [Kaggle Women Health Care](https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification)

-### Fetal Health Classification

-Classify fetal health in order to prevent child and maternal mortality.
+Fetal Health Classification, classify fetal health in order to prevent child and maternal mortality.
 Each fetal is classified as health of a fetus as Normal, Suspect or Pathological using CTG data

-### About this dataset
-Reduction of child mortality is reflected in several of the United Nations' Sustainable Development Goals and is a key indicator of human progress.
+About this dataset, reduction of child mortality is reflected in several of the United Nations' Sustainable Development Goals and is a key indicator of human progress.
 The UN expects that by 2030, countries end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under‑5 mortality to at least as low as 25 per 1,000 live births.

 Parallel to notion of child mortality is of course maternal mortality, which accounts for 295 000 deaths during and following pregnancy and childbirth (as of 2017).
 The vast majority of these deaths (94%) occurred in low-resource settings, and most could have been prevented.